Ecosystems are showing symptoms of resilience loss: Discussion

-The marine patterns here presented also align with previous studies.
-Deepening of the ocean's mixed layer can decrease light conditions near surface, decreasing nutrient exchange in the water column and consequently primary productivity.\textsuperscript{33} The area outside the Caribbean basin here reported coincides with an area where salinity has contributed to ocean stratification.\textsuperscript{33} Upwelling systems are also hotspots where resilience loss is identified.
-Upwelling strenght is expected to change with climate change, with strenghtening already reported in the California and Benguela currents, while weakening in the Iberian-Canary system.\textsuperscript{34} Upwelling weakening can limit nutrients in marine food webs, while strenhtening can over enrich nutrients, and facilitate the onset of oxygen minimum zones.\textsuperscript{7} Our results present an additional line of support that these systems are being destabillized.
+The marine patterns presented here also align with previous studies.
+Deepening of the ocean's mixed layer can decrease light conditions near the surface, decreasing nutrient exchange in the water column and consequently primary productivity (40).
+The area outside the Caribbean basin reported here coincides with an area where salinity has contributed to ocean stratification (40).
+Upwelling systems are also hotspots where resilience loss is identified.
+Upwelling strength is expected to change with climate change, with strengthening already reported in the California and Benguela currents, while weakening in the Iberian-Canary system (41).
+Upwelling weakening can limit nutrients in marine food webs, while strengthening can over enrich nutrients and facilitate the onset of oxygen minimum zones (7).
+This study provides an additional line of support that these systems are being destabilized.

 The results are limited by the temporal and spatial scale of the available data.
-If the grain of the data is not frequent enought to match fast dynamics, long enough to capture change in slow processes,\textsuperscript{1,10,15} or the spatial resolution is too coarse, local transitions in space and time can be missed.
-This is the case with hypoxic areas, where large oxygen minimum zones are identified, but not the diverse range of local cases previously reported.\textsuperscript{7} Only regime shifts that are drastic enough to change primary productivity as observed from remote sensing products can be identified.
+If the grain of the data is not frequent enough to match fast dynamics, long enough to capture change in slow processes (1,10,16), or the spatial resolution is too coarse, local transitions in space and time can be missed.
+This is the case with hypoxic areas, where large oxygen minimum zones are identified, but not the diverse range of smaller local cases that have been previously reported (7).
+Only regime shifts that are drastic enough to change primary productivity as observed from remote sensing products can be identified.
 Regime shifts that impact specific populations or community assemblies without changing primary productivity are missed.
-Such is the case of coral transitions in the Great Barrier Reef where \textasciitilde50\% of the reef community collapsed following the heatwave events of 2016-17.\textsuperscript{35}
+Such is the case of coral transitions in the Great Barrier Reef where \textasciitilde50\% of the reef community collapsed following the heatwave events of 2016-17 (42).